Garry Jones Garry Jones

 References note

 This article draws on open-access academic literature, institutional reports, and named expert commentary, with links throughout.
-The Further Reading section provides extensive links to major news coverage of the Meta/Google verdict from outlets across the US, UK, Australia, and India.
+The Further Reading section provides extensive links to major news coverage of the verdict from outlets across the US, UK, Australia, and India.
 Additional peer-reviewed literature exists on screen time measurement, platform design, and behavioral addiction, and where accessible, it has been linked directly.
 Some more recent literature sits behind publisher paywalls and has not been included.
 However, both the paywalled literature and all open-access sources cited have informed the arguments contained in this article, together with the development of the thumbtrap concept and construct.

 Further reading